 The number, variety and quality of Māori tourism businesses has increased dramatically over the past few years and the sector now makes an important contribution to New Zealand's regional economies.

 Although the traditional aspects such as kapa haka remain important parts of Māori life - and tourism - today there is a much wider range of tourism products that incorporate a Māori element.
-Experiences such as hiking, white water rafting, art and cultural tours, and the opportunity to hear the unique stories behind New Zealand's places, people and activities first-hand are proving to be popular among international visitors.
+Experiences such as hiking, white water rafting, art and cultural tours, and the opportunity to hear the unique stories behind New Zealand's places, people and activities first-hand are popular among international visitors.